 It originated back in 1996 as the title of my second travel book (which remains unpublished), but later this name became my online travel persona, starting with this website in 2006.

-(Only later on Google, did I find that ‘The Candy Trail’ is also the name of a Laurel & Hardy movie from the early 20th century.)
+(Only later, I found that ‘The Candy Trail’ is also the name of a Laurel & Hardy movie from the early 20th century.)

 13 long-winded answers to my most Frequently Asked Questions about travel.